mitjafelicijan/clutch/README.md

 These three programs together gives us tiling window manager, lean terminal emulator and dynamic menu (program launcher).

-The magic of nesting X11 sessions is achieved with [Xephyr](https://en.wikipedia.org/wiki/Xephyr) which allows us to run nested X server.
+The secret ingredient in all this is [Xephyr](https://en.wikipedia.org/wiki/Xephyr) which allows us to run nested X server.